Rudy Giuliani disbarred in New York for spreading falsehoods about 2020 election

 Giuliani, who served as the top federal prosecutor in Manhattan and was mayor of New York City, was admitted to practice law in the state in 1969.

-"Members of the legal community who respect the rule of law in this country should immediately come forward and speak out against this politically and ideologically corrupted decision by the New York Bar Association," Ted Goodman, spokesman for Giuliani, said in a statement.
+"Members of the legal community who respect the rule of law in this country should immediately come forward and speak out against this politically and ideologically corrupted decision," Ted Goodman, spokesman for Giuliani, said in a statement.
 "We will be appealing this objectively flawed decision in hopes that the appellate process will restore integrity into our system of justice."

 The disciplinary charges against Giuliani stemmed from allegations that he made false and misleading statements to courts, lawmakers and the public claiming the 2020 election was rife with fraud and that the election was stolen from Trump.
 Giuliani spread the baseless claims while working as a lawyer for Trump and his reelection campaign in connection with his attempts to challenge his electoral loss.